MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 >
 > If you select **Average**, then the item’s unit cost is calculated as the average unit cost at each point in time after a purchase.
 Inventory is valuated with the assumption that all inventories are sold simultaneously.
 With this setting, you can choose the **Unit Cost** field to view, on the **Average Cost Calc.
 Overview** page, the history of transactions that the average cost is calculated from.

-On the **Price and Posting** FastTab, you can view special prices or discounts that you grant for the item if certain criteria are met, such as customer, minimum order quantity, or ending date.
-Each row represents a special price or line discount.
-Each column represents a criterion that must apply to warrant the special price that you enter in the **Unit Price** field, or the line discount that you enter in the **Line Discount %** field.
+You can view or edit special prices or discounts that you grant for the item if certain criteria are met, such as customer, minimum order quantity, or ending date.
+You do this by choosing the **Set Special Prices** or **Set Special Discounts** actions.
+Each row on, for example, the **Sales Prices** page represents a special price.
+Each column represents a criterion that must apply to grant a customer the special price that you enter in the **Unit Price** field on the **Sales Prices** page.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).

 The item is now registered, and the item card is ready to be used on purchase and sales documents.